-Until further notice, we will be unable to process and ship loans, and please do not ship any returned loans to the NSRL.
+Until further notice, please DO NOT ship any returned loans or packages to the NSRL.
+We will announce when shipments may resume at a later date.
 Thank you for understanding.

 The Natural Science Research Laboratory (NSRL) is a division of the Museum of Texas Tech University committed to the mission of building and preserving a library of our planet's natural heritage for education and research purposes.
 The NSRL has been recognized as a leader in the development and use of innovative methodologies for biological collections care and data management.

 June 2020 Texas Tech Today article, Researchers Say Genetics May Determine Wound Infection and Healing, focuses on cutting edge research by a team that includes the NSRL's Curator of Genetic Resources Caleb Phillips and his doctoral student Craig Tipton.
 The PLOS Pathogens publication that resulted from this research can be found here.

 March 2020 The TTU Department of Arts and Sciences is currently featuring an article about Dr. Robert Bradley's former students who now work for the CDC, and the value of their training and experiences at the NSRL in preparing them for their careers.
 Within that article are links to additional stories on the Marburg virus, rabies, and the value of research abroad.

 February 2020 Newsletter Vol. 9, Fall 2019 - Spring 2020, is now available.